Rihanna Furious At Drake For Flaunting Jennifer Lopez Romance

 Yikes!
-Rihanna is furious at her former flame Drake, since he keeps flaunting his new romance with Jennifer Lopez, we’ve EXCLUSIVELY learned.
-The Barbadian beauty thinks he’s got ulterior motives when it comes to parading around his latest squeeze!
+Rihanna is furious at her former flame Drake, since he keeps flaunting his romance with Jennifer Lopez, we’ve EXCLUSIVELY learned.
+The songstress thinks he’s got ulterior motives when it comes to parading around his latest squeeze!

 Rihanna, 28, is a self-pronounced savage, so of course she doesn’t like getting played.
 The singer’s NOT too pleased about the way her ex Drake, 30, has been parading around his hot, new romance with Jennifer Lopez, 47.
 “RiRi’s really angry with Drake.
 It feels like he’s flaunting his relationship with J.Lo, knowing it would hurt Rih, a source tells HollywoodLife.com EXCLUSIVELY.
 “Everything he’s done since their split has been cold-hearted.
 They’ve always had an up and down relationship but Rihanna really thought he would still at least be considerate of her feelings.
 Drake said such sweet things to her, but now Rih feels like they were all lies.”